-Steel - Surfaces should be dry and made free of grease, oil, and other contaminates that may inhibit bond of No.90 by chemical cleaning.
+Steel - Surfaces should be dry and made free of grease, oil, and other contaminates that may inhibit bond of 90 by chemical cleaning.
 All welds must be continuous and free of flux.
 Welds should be ground flat and smooth without any sharp edges.
 If sharp edges are present, they must be removed prior to application of No. 90.
 Metal surfaces should be abrasive blasted employing SSPC-SP5 (white metal) with a nominal 2.5 mil profile.

 Primer 501 is packaged in premeasured containers consisting of Hardener Part A and Resin Part B which must be mixed together before use.
 Remix the Part A and Part B before combining.

 Completely empty contents of Hardener Part A into Resin Part B container.
 Using a slow speed ½-inch drill motor with a "Jiffy" type blade mix thoroughly until blended for 3 minutes.
 Primer is ready for use immediately after mixing.

 Apply primer to concrete or steel using either a short nap adhesive roller with a nondegradable core, or a nylon bristle brush.
 For horizontal applications, pour primer onto the surface and spread with a squeegee before backrolling or brushing.

 Primer 501 may also be sprayed using airless spray equipment.
 Typical application thickness is 5-10 mils.
 Consult Sauereisen for specific details.

 |1 gallon unit||200 ft2 at 8 mils thick.|

 |3 gallon unit||600 ft2 at 8 mils thick|

 *Coverage is theoretical and will vary depending upon surface conditions, porosity, application techniques, and project specifics.